figma-plus/docs/developerGuide/publish.md

 ## Request for Approval

 To protect Figma Plus users from any malicious code.
 We must review your plugin's code to check for any security threats.
-There are a few things we look for when approving a plugin release:
+Here are some things we look for when approving a plugin release:

 - Does the plugin work
 - Security threats such as sending user data to a server, including analytics scripts